wombleton/gitlaw-nz/acts/I/International War Crimes Tribunals Act 1995.md

 *   4\.
 The hearings shall be public unless the Trial Chamber decides to close the proceedings in accordance with its rules of procedure and evidence.

-### Article 20 Rights of the accused
+### Article 20---Rights of the accused

 *   1\.
 All persons shall be equal before the International Tribunal for Rwanda.

 *   2\.
-In the determination of charges against him or her, the accused shall be entitled to a fair and public hearing, subject to [article 21][143] of the Statute.
+In the determination of charges against him or her, the accused shall be entitled to a fair and public hearing, subject to [article 21][147] of the Statute.

 *   3\.
 The accused shall be presumed innocent until proved guilty according to the provisions of the present Statute.